Selection and the Distribution of Female Hourly Wages in the U.S: Econometric analysis

-Due to the potential dependence between $\varepsilon $ and $\eta $, the assumption that $Z$ is independent of $\varepsilon $ in the total population does not exclude their dependence in the selected population with $H>0$.
-FVV show that $Z$ is independent of $\varepsilon $ conditional on $ V=F_{H|Z}(H\mid Z)$ and $H>0$, where $F_{H|Z}(h\mid z)=\mathbb{P}(H\leq h\mid Z=z)$ denotes the conditional DF of $H$ given $Z=z$, which implies that $F_{H|Z}(H\mid Z)$ is an appropriate control function for the selected population.\footnote{ \ This result is closely related to that of Imbens and Newey (2009), who consider estimation and identification of a nonseparable model with a single continuous endogenous explanatory variable.
-Their model, however, does not include a selection mechanism.} The intuition behind this result is that $V=F_{\eta }(\eta )$ under the conditions in FVV, so $V$ can be interpreted as an index for the error term in the hours equation.
-This control function can be estimated via a distribution regression of $H$ on all the variables in $Z$.
+The proof of the first statement follows from the same argument as in Lemma 1 of FVV.
+Thus, conditioning on $(Z,V)$ makes $D=1$ or $h(Z,V)>\mu (Z)$ deterministic.
+The assumption that $Z$ is independent of $(E,V)$ then proves the result implying that $V$ is an appropriate control function.\footnote{ This result is closely related to that of Imbens and Newey (2009), who consider estimation and identification of a nonseparable model with a single continuous endogenous explanatory variable.} The result $V=F_{H^{\ast}\mid Z}(H\mid Z)$ follows directly from the assumption that $h$ is strictly increasing in its second argument and the normalization on the distribution of $V$.
+Identification of $F_{H^{\ast }\mid Z}$ follows from Buchinsky and Hahn (1998).
+In the Appendix, we propose an estimator of $F_{H^{\ast }\mid Z}$ based on distribution regression.
+This estimator is an alternative to the estimators of Buchinsky and Hahn (1998) and Chernozhukov and Hong (2002), which are based on quantile regression.

+The decompositions presented below require a wage distribution which incorporates the value of $V$ and a statement regarding the region in which it is identified.
+To proceed, we denote the support of random variables and vectors by calligraphic letters while lower case letters in parentheses indicate that the support is conditional on a stochastic vector taking a particular value; e.g. $\mathcal{Z}(x)$ is the support of $Z\mid X=x$. \ We define the Local Average Structural Function (LASF) and Local Distribution Structural Function (LDSF) as:

+They represent the mean and distribution of $Y$ if all individuals with control function equal to $v$ had observable characteristics equal to $x$.
+An argument similar to FVV shows that: